microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 This will take a while and you will be able to see a toaster message in VS Code, showing the progress of the task to provision.

 > [!Note]
-> There is a known issue f "Provision" action in Agents Toolkit throwing an issue as below When this happens just try Provisioning again.
+> There is a known issue if "Provision" action in Agents Toolkit throwing an issue as below When this happens just try Provisioning again.

 If you run into a time out issue as shown below, just quit and reopen your VS Code editor and try again.